1970 United Kingdom general election

 The 1970 United Kingdom general election was held on Thursday 18 June 1970.
 It resulted in a surprise victory for the Conservative Party under leader Edward Heath, which defeated the governing Labour Party under Prime Minister Harold Wilson.
 The Liberal Party, under its new leader Jeremy Thorpe, lost half its seats.
 The Conservatives, including the Ulster Unionist Party (UUP), secured a majority of 30 seats.
-This general election was the first in which people could vote from the age of 18, after passage of the Representation of the People Act the previous year, and the first UK election where party, and not just candidate names were allowed to be put on the ballots.
+This general election was the first in which people could vote from the age of 18, after passage of the Representation of the People Act the previous year, and the first UK election in which party affiliations of candidates were put on the ballots.

 Most opinion polls prior to the election indicated a comfortable Labour victory, and put Labour up to 12.4% ahead of the Conservatives.
 On election day, however, a late swing gave the Conservatives a 3.4% lead and ended almost six years of Labour government, although Wilson remained leader of the Labour Party in opposition.
 Writing in the aftermath of the election, the political scientist Richard Rose described the Conservative victory as "surprising" and noted a significant shift in votes between the two main parties.
 The Times journalist George Clark wrote that the election would be "remembered as the occasion when the people of the United Kingdom hurled the findings of the opinion polls back into the faces of the pollsters".

 The result would provide the mandate for Heath as Prime Minister to begin formal negotiations for the United Kingdom to become a member state of the European Communities (EC)—or the "Common Market" as it was more widely known at the time, before it later became the European Union; the UK officially joined the EC on 1 January 1973, along with the Republic of Ireland and Denmark.

 Frontbench Labour politicians George Brown and Jennie Lee were voted out at this election.

 This marked the end of a series of elections where both main parties won over 40% of the vote.
 This would not occur again for the Conservatives for nine years; Labour would wait 27.
-This was also the most recent election at which a House of Commons majority for one party immediately before election day was replaced by a Commons majority for a different party on election day.

 The result was cast as a two-party politics outcome, with no third party reaching 10% of the (total) vote.
 Such an outcome would not happen again until the 2017 election.